 If you are a long-distance traveller (on a trip of 2.5 weeks or more) you may opt for a “Roommate Escape Single.”
-For roughly a quarter the cost of the trip’s private single room supplement, you are guaranteed a single room at least one stop per trip week, and
+For roughly a quarter the cost of the trip’s private single room supplement, you are guaranteed a single room at least two nights per trip week, and

 for at least 30% of the total nights of your trip.